 Branching Out On the Banjo – Vol. 2

 Patterns, techniques, and a “road map to the banjo neck” will give everyone from experienced beginners to advanced players new ways of spinning out your own licks, or learning those of the masters.
 The emphasis is on do-able, good-sounding, versatile ideas that work in both solos and backup.
 If you’re in a rut, this will open up endless possibilities for new realms of creativity!
-DVD 2 of 2 in the series. (or purchase both together for $50!)

-Part II: Putting It All Into Practice:
+Volume 2: Putting It All Into Practice

 90 minutes with 15-page booklet.
 How to put together tasty solos and backup, playing in keys of C, D, and F (using knowledge covered in Part I):

-Solos and backup for Nellie Kane (D), Walk the Way the Wind Blows (F)
+- Solos and backup for Nellie Kane (D), Walk the Way the Wind Blows (F)

-Solos for Gone Fishing (G), Wild Ride (D), Radio Boogie (C), If I Should Wander Back Tonight (G), High on a Mountain (G)
+- Solos for Gone Fishing (G), Wild Ride (D), Radio Boogie (C), If I Should Wander Back Tonight (G), High on a Mountain (G)

-Essential parts of Dixie Breakdown, Foggy Mt.
+- Essential parts of Dixie Breakdown, Foggy Mt.
 Special, Turkey Knob (D), Soldier’s Joy (C), Lonesome Road Blues.

-Backup for Blue Ridge Cabin Home, Ocean of Diamonds, Roll In My Sweet Baby’s Arms.
+- Backup for Blue Ridge Cabin Home, Ocean of Diamonds, Roll In My Sweet Baby’s Arms.